 In the coming months there will be more opportunities to have your say about how we can transform the local area in a way that will best benefit your community.

 If you have any questions, please get in touch by email at firstname.lastname@example.org or by calling 1800 762 667 (24 hours 7 days).

 There will be a number of opportunities to get involved and provide feedback as the project progresses.
 Local residents, businesses and other stakeholders will be provided project information via website updates, regular bulletins and letterbox drops, local newspaper advertising, onsite information boards and community information displays.

-We will be back out in your community in mid 2017 to present the feasible design options.
+We will be back out in your community in mid-late 2017 to present the feasible design options.